 In 1754, Washington earned a commission as a major in the Virginia Militia, working alongside the British, who were in a dispute with the French over territory in the Ohio Valley, which the French refused to vacate.
 Washington and his men ambushed a French scouting party while in the Ohio Valley, which resulted in the outbreak of the French and Indian War.

-As an inexperienced fighter, Washington learned he bit off more than he could chew and that there are times to fight, and times to not engage.
+As an inexperienced fighter, Washington learned he bit off more than he could chew, and that there are times to fight and times to not engage.
 But as he fought in the French and Indian War, he learned about British military tactics and that what was useful in Europe was not necessarily efficient in the colonies.

 We all make mistakes, but Washington was very careful to learn from the ones that he and others made.
 As one historian wrote of Washington, he made many mistakes, but it is hard to find a mistake he made twice.
 He was a good leader because he was able to learn from his failures to keep them from happening again in the future.
 What Washington learned would later come in handy as he led the Continental Army in their fight for independence.